-The focus of the Translation Exchange is on bringing students from the Medieval and Modern Languages, Oriental Studies, Classics, and English faculties together with teachers and pupils from local schools for translation workshops.
-With an emphasis on translation as a creative, inspiring, and aspiration-raising activity, these workshops will channel the students’ expertise in translation and enthusiasm for language-learning and literature into enriching literary experiences for young people from primary age upwards.
+The focus of the Translation Exchange is on bringing students from the Medieval and Modern Languages, Oriental Studies, Classics, and English faculties together with teachers and pupils from local schools for translation workshops, and on developing virtual resources for learners across the UK.
+With an emphasis on translation as a creative, inspiring, and aspiration-raising activity, these workshops and resources channel the university students’ expertise in translation and their enthusiasm for language-learning and literature into enriching experiences for young people from primary age upwards.

-The Exchange is partnering with literary charity the Stephen Spender Trust and its ground-breaking ‘Translators in Schools’ education programmes to develop a unique training programme for students, and with Modern Poetry in Translation – also based at Queen’s – to develop resources for use in the classroom.
+The Exchange has partnered with literary charity the Stephen Spender Trust and its ground-breaking ‘Translators in Schools’ education programmes to develop a unique training programme for students, and with Modern Poetry in Translation – also based at Queen’s – to develop resources for use in the classroom.
 The outreach training programme for students has been devised in collaboration with Shadow Heroes.
-The centre’s directors, Dr Charlotte Ryland and Dr Jenny Higgins, held a forum on 'Creative Translation in the Classroom' at Queen’s on 23 January 2019, bringing together practitioners and researchers in the field for practice-sharing.
+The centre’s directors, Dr Charlotte Ryland and Dr Jenny Higgins, held a forum on 'Creative Translation in the Classroom' at Queen’s in January 2019, bringing together practitioners and researchers in the field for practice-sharing.
 The forum also launched the Exchange’s research project on using translation to engage young learners.